hehehe84/hehehe84/README.md

 I am dedicated to honing my testing skills.
 Leveraging Foundry, I always aim to achieve 100% coverage in my projects!
 Embracing the Test-Driven Development (TDD) approach, I'm on a journey to cultivate an inclination for green tests.

-In the process of learning zk-SNARKs, I am exploring Noir.
-For the zk-STARKs, I am also focusing on Cairo.
+Learning Rust With Alyra and the Solana Foundation.
+I am also in the process of learning zk-SNARKs and zk-STARKs with Cairo and Noir.

 ##### 🛠️ Technologies & Tools: